-How Serious Was The Claimant’s Brain Damage?
+- Case Study – How Serious Was The Claimant’s Brain Damage?

 The individual involved in this claim was left seriously brain damaged after the motorbike incident.
-Aged 25-years-old at the time of the crash, his injuries were life changing.
-He was in a coma for two weeks after the incident, and his heart stopped eight times while he was being airlifted to hospital.
+Aged 25-years-old at the time of the crash, his injuries were life-changing.
+He was in a coma for two weeks after the incident, and his heart stopped eight times while he was being airlifted to the hospital.
 His speech has been badly impaired, he needs constant care, and he uses a wheelchair.

 What Is The Role Of A Litigation Friend?

 This refers to a scenario whereby someone has been appointed to make court decisions for an adult that does not have the mental capacity to manage their own court case.
 In this incident, the injuries the claimant suffered were so extensive that he was not able to claim on his own behalf, and this is why a litigation friend was so pivotal.
 A litigation friend can potentially claim on an injured party’s behalf when that injured party is too young or lacks the mental capacity to make their own claim.